 The gravel bed supports 2,000 to 4,000 trees per year depending on the size and species.
 We have been able to plant around 10 times as many trees using the gravel bed as we would have using traditional methods.

-A list of current oak restoration projects can be found on our Active Projects webpage.
+A list of oak restoration projects can be found on our Current and Completed project webpages.